 The Big Life Fix engineer Akram Hussein jumped at the chance to help Bobby.
 Keen to put himself in Bobby’s shoes, he filled his ears with silicon to simulate hearing loss.
 Although not as severe as Bobby’s condition, the loss of hearing quickly helped Akram understand what it’s like not being able to hear speech or localise sound, and how isolating it feels to be cut off from the world and people around you.

 We helped Akram with his research by demonstrating the current range of assistive technologies, discussing what works well and their limitations.
 The most popular is the Phonak Roger Pen, which helps hearing aid and cochlear implant users hear speech more clearly in one-to-one and group conversations, and on landline and mobile phones, including streaming audio from smartphones and tablets.
 We also went through other popular devices, including conversations listeners, amplified phones and TV listeners.
-For full details of the products reviewed, visit the Action on Hearing Loss webpage.

 There’s a tablet for that